Kia Niro Insurance Rates

 Wyoming | $1,112 | -$136 | -10.9% |

-Choosing high deductibles could cut prices by as much as $430 a year, while increasing your policy's liability limits will cost you more.
-Going from a 50/100 limit to a 250/500 limit will cost up to $407 more each year.
+Choosing high deductibles could save up to $430 every year, while increasing your policy's liability limits will push rates upward.
+Changing from a 50/100 limit to a 250/500 limit will cost as much as $407 more each year.
 View Rates by Deductible or Liability Limit

-If you have a few violations or tend to cause accidents, you could be paying at a minimum $1,500 to $2,100 additional annually, depending on your age.
-High-risk driver insurance can be around 44% to 134% more than average.
+If you like to drive fast or tend to cause accidents, you are likely paying anywhere from $1,500 to $2,100 additional per year, depending on your age.
+High-risk driver insurance can cost as much as 44% to 134% more than average.
 View High Risk Driver Rates

-With such a large range in prices, the only way to know exactly what you will pay is to compare prices and see how they stack up.
-Each insurance company uses a different rate calculation, and prices will be substantially different from one company to the next.
+With so much variability in rates, the best way to figure out who has the best auto insurance rates is to compare rates and see which company has the best rate.
+Every company uses a different rate calculation, and rates can be significantly different from one company to the next.

 Model Year | Comprehensive | Collision | Liability | Total Premium |